MixinNetwork/mvm.dev/src/registry/call.md

 ```

 ::: tip Notice
 There's length limitation for memo.
-When the length of memo exceed 200，an error will be returned.
+When the length of memo exceed 200, an error will be returned.
 We will demonstrate how to deal with the memo that has invalid length.
 :::